jdespain/scholarly_editing/essay/Sonnet_Fancy.md

 # **Textual History**

-Before we narrow in on the textual history of “Sonnet for Retirement,” it may be helpful to begin pinpointing key information specific to Reynold’s literary style and the biographical context aforementioned pertinent to the time when Reynold’s published the various sonnet versions.
+Before we narrow in on the textual history of “Sonnet for Retirement,” it may be helpful to begin by pinpointing key information specific to Reynold’s literary style and the biographical context, aforementioned, pertinent to the time when Reynold’s published the various sonnet versions.

 ### _A Satirical Genuis_